swiftlang/swiftly/README.md

 ### Updating swiftly

+NOTE: versions of swiftly <= 0.4.0 cannot be self updated since the release mechanism and website have both changed.
+You can manually uninstall swiftly and then install the newest version using the instructions above.
+See below for more details.

 This command checks to see if there are new versions of `swiftly` itself and upgrades to them if so.

 Note that this command isn't implemented yet, but it will be included in a future release.